lukasstraub2/HVM/README.md

 in each step, thus giving a measurement of how parallel a given bend program is.

 You can use the `--parallel` option without the `--dump` option as well.

+With the `--profile` option, a parallelization profile will be written to `profile.csv`.
+This file contains the number of regexes per step.